An introduction to Gaussian Splatting in iTwin Capture Modeler

 results after production using the "Edit Gaussian Splats" tool in the viewer.

-The tiling of the reconstruction (in the Spatial Framework tab) may have an effect on the precision of the Gaussian Splatting.
-The Gaussian Splatting production is designed to provide a result regardless of how the input scene is split.
-However, with larger tiles, or no tiling at all, the results might be less precise.
+The tiling of the reconstruction (in the Spatial Framework tab) doesn't have an effect on the precision of the Gaussian Splatting.
+It is not used to tile the Gaussian Splatting process.

 Gaussian Splats production is currently not available under Linux.